Daniela-q-m/Next-Generation-Sequence-Analysis/README.md

 ### Pseudo-alignment and Differential Gene Expression Analysis (W10)
 -“pseudo-alignment” based method to conduct differential gene expression (DGE) analysis with the Salmon + tximport + DESeq2 workflow.

+### ChIP Seq Analysis (W11)
+- Analyze a transcription factor (TF) ChIP-seq dataset from a biopsy of prostate cancer tumors.
+- Align reads from ChIP samples and a control to the human reference genome and apply a narrow peak-calling method.
+- The data are single end (1 x 65 bp) fastqs sequenced on an Illumina Hi-Seq sequencer by Singh et al. 2018: https://www.life-science-alliance.org/content/2/1/e201800115
+- The SRA run accession number for the reads are: SRR7207011 is the Androgen Receptor (AR) ChIP from patient 1 tumor (P1_AR_DSG) SRR7207017 is the Androgen Receptor (AR) ChIP from patient 2 tumor (P2_AR_DSG) SRR7207089 is the “input” (P_Input_DSG)